gillkyle/gatsby-data-fetching/README.md

 </h1>

 This repository has examples for fetching data at build time or at runtime.
 Static data can be fed into components after being gathered up during a `gatsby build` and dynamic data can be fetched when the page loads in the browser.
 Refer to [http://gatsbyjs.org/docs/data-fetching](http://gatsbyjs.org/docs/data-fetching)

+Note: In order to get data from GitHub (like this example uses), you need to provide a token in your request.